mushkevych/sdpl/README.md

  * Source code describes what data to load and transformation to apply

-Supported target languages are Apache Pig and Spark; DataRepository is a short YAML file; Schema could be recorded in YAML, AVRO or Protobuf
+Supported target languages are Apache Pig and Spark; DataRepository is a short YAML file; Schema could be read from SDPL YAML, AVRO or Protobuf formats

 # Repository